Kids Grow Best in Families

 Amber C, foster mom

 Meets regularly to provide support, information, updates, and more!

 Like us on Facebook for regular updates!

-All sessions are held at CFS, 3785 Veterans Drive, Traverse City.
+All sessions are held at Grand Traverse Department of Health and Human Services, 701 Elmwood, Traverse City, MI.
 Child care and light dinner are provided.
 Registration by phone or email is required.
-Please let us know which sessions you plan to attend and your child care needs so we may plan appropriately.
+Please let us know if you plan to attend and your child care needs so we may plan appropriately.

 Foster Parent PRIDE Training